DDriggs00/mavlinkinterface/readme.md

 * When this argument is not present, it will be treated as None (configurable)

 ### Override (switch)
-When present, this argument causes any currently executing or queued commands to stop, and this command will to executed immidiately.
-Primarily designed for emergency surfacing.
+When present, this argument causes any currently executing or queued commands to stop, and this command will to executed immediately.
+This can also be used to force an arming of the propellors.

 ### Absolute (switch)
 This argument causes movement commands to use absolute coordinates and directions, rather than coordinates and directions relative to the submarine.